ralberth/quizshow/README.md

 1. Use the `[system palette][2]` in styled components instead of hard-coding colors
 1. Consider `<Box letterSpacing={2}>` for hero text and large questions, maybe category labels on hostgame screen
 1. Consider `<Hidden>` with appropriate breaks so tablet and phone interfaces are not cluttered
+1. Use Transition for basic movement, like sliding in or growing

 ## Join, Login, Start